Animal sexual behaviour: Monogamy

 Monogamy occurs when one male and one female mate exclusively with each other.
 A monogamous mating system is one in which individuals form long-lasting pairs and cooperate in raising offspring.
 These pairs may last for a lifetime, such as in pigeons, or it may occasionally change from one mating season to another, such as in emperor penguins.
 In contrast with tournament species, these pair-bonding species have lower levels of male aggression, competition and little sexual dimorphism.
 Zoologists and biologists now have evidence that monogamous pairs of animals are not always sexually exclusive.
 Many animals that form pairs to mate and raise offspring regularly engage in sexual activities with extra-pair partners.
 This includes previous examples, such as swans.
 Sometimes, these extra-pair sexual activities lead to offspring.
 Genetic tests frequently show that some of the offspring raised by a monogamous pair come from the female mating with an extra-pair male partner.
 These discoveries have led biologists to adopt new ways of talking about monogamy.
 According to Ulrich Reichard (2003):

-Social monogamy refers to a male and female's social living arrangement (e.g., shared use of a territory, behaviour indicative of a social pair, and/or proximity between a male and female) without inferring any sexual interactions or reproductive patterns.
-In humans, social monogamy takes the form of monogamous marriage.
-Sexual monogamy is defined as an exclusive sexual relationship between a female and a male based on observations of sexual interactions.
-Finally, the term genetic monogamy is used when DNA analyses can confirm that a female-male pair reproduce exclusively with each other.
-A combination of terms indicates examples where levels of relationships coincide, e.g., sociosexual and sociogenetic monogamy describe corresponding social and sexual, and social and genetic monogamous relationships, respectively.